PaulRBerg/evm-bn/README.md

 [license]: https://opensource.org/licenses/MIT
 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

-Convert fixed-point numbers to [ethers](https://github.com/ethers-io/ethers.js) big numbers and vice-versa.
-This is useful for [EVM](https://ethereum.org)-related projects, since 1 ETH is 1e18 wei.
+Evm Bn is a utility for converting between stringified fixed-point numbers and [Ethers.js](https://github.com/ethers-io/ethers.js) BigNumbers, as well as the reverse process.
+It is particularly useful for projects based on the Ethereum Virtual Machine (EVM), given that 1 ETH is equivalent to 1e18 wei.

 - Accepts scientific notation.
 - Limits the precision to 78 digits.